Universality conditions of unified classical and quantum reservoir computing: Universality of classical reservoir computers

 \subsection{Universality of classical echo state networks}

-Fix $T = \z$ and denote with $I_K \subset S^\z_{n,K}$ the set of uniformly bounded n-dimensional discrete orbits.
+Fix $T = \z$ and denote with $I^K = S^{\z,\ns_1}_{K}$ the set of uniformly bounded orbits on the normed space $\ns_1$.
 An echo state network (ESN) is a system described by the following equations

-with $F\colon\r^N\cross\r^n\rightarrow\r^N$ and $h\colon\r^N\rightarrow\r$. \begin{definition} An echo state network has the \textbf{echo state property} if for any $u\in I_K$ there exists a unique $x \in (\r^N)^\z$ that solves the equations \eqref{esn}. \end{definition} An ESN with echo state property is included in the definition of echo reservoir computer. \begin{lemma} An ESN with echo state property is an echo reservoir computer.
-Namely, there exists a causal, time invariant filter $E$ such that Eq. \eqref{esn} can be written as
+with $F\colon\ns_2\cross\ns_1\rightarrow\ns_2$ and $h\colon\ns \rightarrow\r$, where $\ns_2$ denotes the normed space of the reservoir states. \begin{definition} An echo state network has the \textbf{echo state property} if, for any $u\in I^K$, there exists a unique $x \in (\ns_2)^\z$ that solves the equations \eqref{esn}. \end{definition} An ESN with echo state property is included in the definition of an echo reservoir computer. \begin{lemma} An ESN with echo state property is an echo reservoir computer.
+Namely, there exists a causal, time-invariant filter $E$ such that Eq. \eqref{esn} can be written as

 In particular, it follows that any ESN with echo state property defines a unique functional $R_{(E,h)}$. \end{lemma} \begin{proof} The existence and uniqueness of $E$ are a straightforward consequence of the echo state property.
 Moreover, $E$ is causal by construction.
 Eventually, the uniqueness of reservoir induces time-invariance, namely $(E z)_{t+\tau} = (E z^\tau)_n$ for any $t \in \z$ and fixed $\tau$.
-Formally, let $\tilde{x} = E z^\tau$ the reservoir state associated to the time-delayed orbit $z\tau$.
+Formally, let $\tilde{x} = E z^\tau$ the reservoir state associated with the time-delayed orbit $z\tau$.
 By definition, it solves the equation

 Since by definition $x_{t+1-\tau} = F(x_{t-\tau}, u_{t+1-\tau})$ then, by uniqueness of the solution of Eq. \eqref{esn}, one has $\tilde{x}_{t} = x_{t-\tau}$ for any $t\in \z$.
 This implies $(E z)_{t+\tau} = (E z^\tau)_t$. \end{proof} In Ref. \cite{grig2018} it is identified a ready-to-use condition that assures the echo state property of an ESN and the fading memory of the associated functional.
-We report this lemma for completeness, since we use later on in our developments. \begin{lemma} If the reservoir function $F$ is a contraction, namely
+We report this lemma for completeness since we use it later on in our developments. \begin{lemma} If the reservoir function $F$ is a contraction, namely

 for some $r\in(0,1)$, then the associated ESN has the echo state property.
-Moreover, there exists a unique functional with fading memory associated to it. \end{lemma} We consider now a specific echo state network architecture and we show that the class of functionals associated to this class is a polynomial algebra, thus we show that this class is universal.
+Moreover, there exists a unique functional with fading memory associated with it. \end{lemma} We consider now a specific echo state network architecture and we show that the class of functionals associated with this class is a polynomial algebra, thus we show that this class is universal.
 We consider echo state networks of the form